Newton-Okounkov polytopes of Schubert varieties arising from cluster structures: Introduction

-Next, we relate the Newton-Okounkov bodies arising from cluster structures with the Nakashima-Zelevinsky polytopes.
-Desired relations are revealed when we take a seed ${\bf s}_{\bm i} ^{\rm mut} = (\mathbf{D}_{\bm{i}} ^{\rm mut}, \varepsilon^{\bm{i}, {\rm mut}})$ obtained from ${\bf s}_{\bm i}$ through an appropriate mutation sequence $\overrightarrow{\boldsymbol{\mu}_{\bm{i}}}^{\vee}$ (see Sect.\ \ref{s:mutation_sequence} for the precise definition).
-We should note that the idea of our choice of seeds comes from \emph{the Chamber Ansatz formulas}, established by Berenstein-Fomin-Zelevinsky \cite{BFZ1} and Berenstein-Zelevinsky \cite{BZ1} (see \cref{t:Chamber_Ansatz}).
+We then relate the Newton--Okounkov bodies arising from cluster structures with the Nakashima--Zelevinsky polytopes.
+Desired relations are revealed when we take a seed ${\bf s}_{\bm i} ^{\rm mut} = (\mathbf{D}_{\bm{i}} ^{\rm mut}, \varepsilon^{\bm{i}, {\rm mut}})$ obtained from ${\bf s}_{\bm i}$ through an appropriate mutation sequence $\overrightarrow{\boldsymbol{\mu}_{\bm{i}}}^{\vee}$ (see Section \ref{s:mutation_sequence} for the precise definition).
+We should note that the idea of our choice of seeds comes from \emph{the Chamber Ansatz formulas}, established by Berenstein--Fomin--Zelevinsky \cite{BFZ1} and Berenstein--Zelevinsky \cite{BZ1} (see \cref{t:Chamber_Ansatz}).